How many times have you worked with offshore development teams where you had sleepless nights since they were halfway around the world?

 Is extending company culture across teams important to the success of the business?

-Do I want the team productive or moving in and out of meetings which could reduce velocity?
+Do I want the team productive or moving in and out of meetings, which could reduce velocity?

 Would your business benefit from long-term retention?

-Keep in mind that the intended end result is an “empowered team that can tackle challenges and provide results” that help you to move things forward.
+Keep in mind that the intended end result is an “empowered team that can tackle challenges and provide results” that help you move things forward.
 So, either a combination of in-house and nearshore, or fully nearshore, could likely be the best arrangement as a result of the answers above.

-Hiring fully in-house, you expect many meetings, a lot of management, budget burn, and one on one time to align with product or company objectives.
-Balancing that with a nearshore team, the rules of the typical office space don’t apply and the budget is extended.
-Typically you communicate more and intrinsically give your team more freedom to make decisions while providing overall product direction.
-This really helps to drive velocity which is hugely important in the competitive landscape.
+Hiring fully in-house, you expect many meetings, a lot of management, budget burn, and one-on-one time to align with product or company objectives.
+Balancing that with a nearshore team, the rules of the typical office space don’t apply, and the budget is extended.
+Typically, you communicate more and intrinsically give your team more freedom to make decisions while providing overall product direction.
+This really helps to drive velocity, which is hugely important in the competitive landscape.

 Benefits you get with a nearshore team

-- Allocation: Your hand selected team is 100% fully dedicated to you.
+- Allocation: Your hand-selected team is 100% fully dedicated to you.

 - Managed operation: Operational support and facilities for your team to do their best work.